-Riddle me this: How many indigenous languages are spoken in Scotland?
+Riddle me this: How many languages are indigenous to Scotland?
 Any kidding aside about needing a translation for the Scottish brogue, there are in fact three languages of Scotland that are native to the country: English, Scots and Gaelic.

 Scots is a Germanic language spoken mostly in eastern Scotland; It is sometimes called Lowland Scots to distinguish it from Scottish Gaelic, the Celtic language spoken in most of the western Highlands and in the Hebrides.